-We see that the climate based clustering is significantly different than the ecological one, the clustering is driven mainly by GCM instead of by RCP in the ecological based clustering.
+We see that the climate-based clustering is meaningfully different than the ecological one, and the clustering is driven mainly by GCM instead of by RCP in the ecological based clustering.
+The climate-based clustering and ecological one have an adjusted Rand index of only $0.26$, demonstrating their dissimilarity.
 This is evidence for the importance of considering the specific climate niche occupied by a species in relation to how those conditions are projected to change.
-Although these same five features are used to predict the ecological range maps, these predicted range maps paint a different picture of the scenario clustering because of how the animals are influenced by the climate features.
-In fact, we can get a sense of feature importance by clustering based on individual climate features, shown in Figure \ref{fig:climateIndividual}.
-We see that clustering using only the annual temperature creates the most similar clustering to the ecologically driven one, suggesting that annual temperature is the most important feature of these five.
+Although these same five variables are used to predict the species' ranges, these predicted ranges paint a different picture of the scenario clustering because of how the species are influenced by the climate variables.
+In fact, we can get a sense of variable importance by clustering based on individual climate variables as opposed to their weighted average, shown in Figure \ref{fig:climateIndividual}.
+We see that clustering using only the annual temperature creates the most similar clustering to the ecologically driven one (Figure \ref{fig:climateClustering:rangeMap}), suggesting that annual temperature is the most important variable of these five.